Frequently Asked Questions

 3. Recognise clinical signs relevant to diseases in the countries visited or country of origin -While it is not possible to be familiar with every exotic parasite a thorough and comprehensive clinical exam of imported pets will identify adverse clinical signs and these can then be compared to parasitic diseases in the countries that the pet has visited.

-4. Screening for Leishmania spp. and exotic tick-borne diseases in imported dogs – Both Leishmania infantum and tick-borne diseases can have long incubation periods and carrier states.
+4. Screening for Leishmania spp. and Brucella canis and exotic tick-borne diseases in imported dogs – Both Leishmania infantum, Brucella and tick-borne diseases can have long incubation periods and carrier states.
 Infection can also be lifelong and in some cases can carry a poor prognosis.
 Screening for these parasites will lead to early diagnosis, preparing the owner for what could be a lifetime of potential treatment, any associated zoonotic risk and limiting wider spread through effective tick control.
 Testing dogs from France, Eastern and Southern Europe for heartworm antigen is also useful as infection may have long term health consequences and complicates the routine use of macrocyclic lactones in these patients.

-How do I know if lungworm (angiostrongylus vasorum) is present/a problem in my area?
+How do I know if lungworm (Angiostrongylus vasorum) is present/a problem in my area?

 Angiostrongylus vasorum is now endemic in foxes across the UK but with a patchy distribution.
 It should be considered as a differential for coagulopathies, respiratory signs, neurological disorders and heart disease in any part of the country.
 Testing cases with relevant signs and sharing case information remains the best way to assess geographic risk and fluid rates of exposure in local areas.
 A point-of-care blood test which detects circulating A.vasorum antigen in the blood (Angiodetect®) allows for a more rapid diagnosis in a clinical setting and also allows many dogs with clinical signs compatible with A.vasorum infection to be tested relatively economically and rapidly.
 This in turn allows a picture within practices to be built up as to whether A.vasorum is a present in the local area.
 This picture needs to constantly updated however as the regional prevalence of A.vasorum can change rapidly.
-Case maps with collated national reported data are also available such as the one from Bayer https://www.vetcentre.bayer.co.uk/campaigns/be-lungworm-aware/lungworm-map/
+Case maps with collated national reported data are also available such as the one from Elanco https://my.elanco.com/en_gb/product-support/pet/lungworm

 Why is flea control failing/is it due to drug resistance?